SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

    3. Click **Add**
    4. Click Import to import monitors from the JSON above.

 The monitors are disabled by default.
 Once you have installed the alerts using this method, navigate to the Kafka folder under Monitors to configure them.
-See [this](/docs/alerts/monitors) document to enable monitors., To send notifications to teams or connections see the instructions detailed in Step 4 of this [document](/docs/alerts/monitors#add-a-monitor).
+See [this](/docs/alerts/monitors) document to enable monitors.
+To send notifications to teams or connections, see the instructions detailed in Step 4 of this [document](/docs/alerts/monitors#add-a-monitor).

 ### Method B: Using a Terraform script